-

 Trimming weed will make your bud:

-• More Aesthetically Pleasing.
-If you've ever purchased low-grade or bottom-shelf bud, you may have noticed it wasn't trimmed very well (or at all), and may still contain excess leaves and stems.
+- More Aesthetically Pleasing.
+If you've ever purchased low-grade or bottom-shelf buds, you may have noticed they weren't trimmed very well (or at all) and may still contain excess leaves and stems.
 However, all those luxurious pictures of top-shelf cannabis you've seen in the magazines look the way they do in part due to being carefully trimmed by their growers.

 When to Trim (Wet Trim vs Dry Trim)